finnci/weather/README.md

 To Do:
 ======

-1. add catch for if intenet connection is lost
+1. add catch for if intenet connection is lost (like always happens on silly eircom's wifi)
 2. add changeable interval time